The-Duke-96/Burninator/README.md

 It is small, smaller than the already compact Dragonburner, yet it can hold a UHF hotend, in this case the Dropeffect Next G Fiber with the UHF adapter, without missing out on nozzle and logo LEDs.
 A monolithic cowl like the A4T cuts down the number of printed parts, screws, and heat inserts, increases rigidity, and simplifies assembly and disassembly.
 Having a wall thickness of 1.2 mm makes the cowl more robust.
 It also adopts the A4Ts backflow inhibitor for decent part cooling performance.
+**Note:**
+The NextG Hotend should have the same dimensions as the Dragon and the TZ hotend.
+The NextG UHF should have the same dimensions as the Dragon UHF.

 <img src="https://github.com/The-Duke-96/Burninator/blob/main/Images/Burninator_v2_CFD-img.png" width="1200" height="400">